BarbaraC12/BarbaraC12/README.md

 <div>
  <p width="100%">
   <pre>
-  💬 I’m currently learning React.
+  💬 I am currently learning Assembly and python.
-  🧠 I'm currently working on ft_Trancendence project who make recode a online pong game in Typescript, with interface user et tchat.
+  🧠 I am currently working on libasm project which consists in recreating some functions of the libC and chained list functions in assembly.
-  👩‍ Recently I started a freelance business. </pre>
+  👩‍💻 I am looking for a 6 month internship in embedded system or web fullstack. </pre>
   <pre align="center">
  /\-/\    /\-/\    /\-/\    /\-/\    /\-/\    /\-/\    /\-/\
  (=>Y<=)  (=^Y^=)  (="Y"=)  (=*Y*=)  (="Y"=)  (=^Y^=)  (=>Y<=)